KyleAMathews/blog/pages/2016-08-12---gatsby-open-source-work/index.md

 love something like that to develop around Gatsby.
 * **Website & Documentation/Tutorials** Somewhat ironically for a
   website building tool, Gatsby doesn't yet have a website.
-This will be fixed plus I'll be writting high-quality documentation and tutorials.
+This will be fixed plus I'll be writing high-quality documentation and tutorials.
 * **Pull instead of Push** This last idea is a bit abstract but super powerful.
 Currently data in Gatsby (like pretty much every static site generator) is *pushed* into templates to be rendered into HTML.
 This is